Lettable/flask-mongo-auth/README.md

 - `app.py`: The main Flask application file.
 - `templates/`: Directory containing HTML templates for signup and login pages.
-- `static/`: Directory containing static files like CSS and JavaScript.
+- `static/`: Directory containing static files like CSS and JavaScript and Images.
-- `config.py`: Configuration settings for Flask and MongoDB.
+-
 ## Usage

 1. **Signup:**